Joseph S. Frelinghuysen Jr.: Service and career

 During World War II, he served as an artillery captain in the First Infantry Division in North Africa.
 Members of his family had served in the military since the Revolutionary War.
 On November 23, 1942, he was captured by German troops and taken to a prison camp in Italy.
 He and another American POW, Richard M. Rossbach, escaped on September 23, 1943, by crawling through the camp's wire fences.
 The British Eighth Army, which they had hoped to join, was stationed on the other side of the Apennines.
 Though the Germans briefly recaptured Rossbach, they both succeeded in rejoining the Allied forces.

 After the war, Frelinghuysen worked in insurance and later managed the family dairy business in Somerville, New Jersey.

 Personal life

-Frelinghuysen married Emily Lawrance (1911-2004), the daughter of Charles Lawrance (1882–1950) and Emily Margaret Gordon Dix.
-Dix was the daughter of Rev. Morgan Dix (1827–1908), the rector of Trinity Parish.
+Frelinghuysen married Emily Lawrance (1911–2004), the daughter of Charles Lawrance (the son of Francis C. Lawrance Jr.) and Emily Margaret Gordon Dix (the daughter of Rev. Morgan Dix, rector of Trinity Parish).
 Together, they had: